 Bruza, P.D.; Song, D.

-The language modelling approach to information retrieval can also be used to compute query models.
+The language modelling approach lo information retrieval can also be used lo compute query models.
 A query model can be envisaged as an expansion of an initial query.
-The more prominent query models in the literature have a probabilistic basis, that is, for each term w in the vocabulary, the probability of w, given the query Q,, is computed.
-This paper introduces an alternative, nonprobabilistic approach to query modelling whereby the strength of information flow is computed between the query Q and the term w.
-Information flow is a reflection of how strongly w is informationally contained within the query Q. In other words, the basis of the query model generation is information inference.
-The information flow model is based on Hyperspace Analogue to Language (HAL) vector representations, which reflects the lexical cooccurrence information of terms.
-Research from cognitive science has demonstrated the cognitive compatibility of HAL representations with human processing, and therefore HAL vectors would thus seem to be a potentially useful basis for inferring query expansion terms.
+The more prominent query models in the literature have a probabilistic basis.
+This paper introduces an alternative, non-probabilistic approach to query modelling whereby the strength of information flow is computed between a query Q and a term w.
+Information flow is a reflection of how strongly w is informationally contained within the query Q. The information flow model is based on Hyperspace Analogue to Language (HAL) vector representations, which reflects the lexical co-occurrence information of terms.
+Research from cognitive science has demonstrated the cognitive compatibility of HAL representations with human processing.
 Query models computed from TREC queries by HAL-based information flow are compared experimentally with two probabilistic query language models.
 Experimental results are provided showing the HAL-based information flow model be superior to query models computed via Markov chains, and seems to be as effective as a probabilistically motivated relevance model.

 |Start Date||Nov 4, 2002|